BestTimesToVisit.com Logo

 Frequently Asked Questions

-I'm planning a trip to Copan Ruinas.
-Beyond the main archaeological site, what's a must-do that most tourists miss?
+Beyond the Bay Islands, what's a must-see natural wonder that most tourists miss?

 What's the deal with currency and tipping in Honduras?
 Should I carry a lot of cash?

-The local currency is the Lempira (HNL), but US dollars are widely accepted, especially in tourist areas and for larger purchases.
-It's always a good idea to have some Lempiras on hand for smaller vendors, local buses, or markets.
-Tipping isn't as ingrained as in some other countries; a service charge is often included in restaurant bills, but rounding up or leaving an extra 5-10% for exceptional service is appreciated by guides and hotel staff.
+The local currency is the Honduran Lempira (HNL), and while US dollars are widely accepted in tourist areas, especially on the Bay Islands, it's always best to have some Lempiras for smaller towns and local markets.
+Tipping isn't as ingrained as in some other countries; a 10% service charge is often included in restaurant bills, but rounding up or leaving a little extra for exceptional service is appreciated.
+ATMs are available in major cities, but it's wise to carry some cash, especially if you're venturing off the beaten path.

 Ready to Plan Your Trip?